-A candy dish contains 100 jelly beans and 80 gumdrops.
-Fifty candies are picked at random.
-What is the probability that 35 of the 50 are gumdrops?
+A candy dish contains 30 jelly beans and 20 gumdrops.
+Ten candies are picked at random.
+What is the probability that 5 of the 10 are gumdrops?
 The two groups are jelly beans and gumdrops.
-Since the probability question asks for the probability of picking gumdrops, the group of interest (first group) is gumdrops.
-The size of the group of interest (first group) is 80.
-The size of the second group is 100.
-The size of the sample is 50 (jelly beans or gumdrops).
-Let X = 0, 1, 2, ..., 50.
-What is the probability statement written mathematically?
+Since the probability question asks for the probability of picking gumdrops, the group of interest (first group A in the formula) is gumdrops.
+The size of the group of interest (first group) is 30.
+The size of the second group is 20.
+The size of the sample is 10 (jelly beans or gumdrops).
+Let X = the number of gumdrops in the sample of 10.
+X takes on the values x = 0, 1, 2, ..., 10. a.
+What is the probability statement written mathematically? b.
+What is the hypergeometric probability density function written out to solve this problem? c.
+What is the answer to the question "What is the probability of drawing 5 gumdrops in 10 picks from the dish?"

-P(x = 35)
+a.
+P(x = 5)